yugabyte/yugabyte-db/docs/content/preview/benchmark/tpcc/high-scale-workloads.md

 ## Client machine

 The client machine is where the benchmark is run from.
-It is recommended you choose an 8vCPU machine with at least 16GB memory.
+An 8vCPU machine with at least 16GB memory is recommended.
 The following instance types are recommended for the client machine.

 | vCPU |    AWS     |      AZURE      |     GCP      |
 | ---- | ---------- | --------------- | ------------ |